2023 FC Astana season

-The 2023 FC Astana season is the fifteenth successive season that FC Astana will play in the Kazakhstan Premier League, the highest tier of association football in Kazakhstan.
+The 2023 FC Astana season was the fifteenth successive season that FC Astana will play in the Kazakhstan Premier League, the highest tier of association football in Kazakhstan.

 Season events

 On 16 December 2022, Astana announced the signing of Dušan Jovančić from Tobol.

 On 15 January, Astana announced the return of Žarko Tomašević from Tobol.
 Two days later, 17 January, Aleksa Amanović became the third player to join Astana from Tobol during the winter transfer window.
 Later the same day, Astana announced new contract with Sultan Sagnaev, Stanislav Basmanov, Vladislav Prokopenko, Talgat Kusyapov and Danil Podymsky.

 On 26 January, Astana announced the signing of Josip Čondrić from Zrinjski Mostar, and the year-long loan signing of Dembo Darboe from Al-Nasr.

 On 13 February, Astana announced the signing of Fabien Ourega from Žalgiris.

 On 13 March, Astana announced the signing of Elkhan Astanov from Ordabasy.

+On 21 March, Astana announced the return of free agent Varazdat Haroyan.

+On 30 March, Astana announced the signing of Igor Ivanović from Shakhtyor Soligorsk.

+On 4 July, Astana announced the singing of Yan Vorogovsky from RWD Molenbeek to a three-and-a-half-year contract.

+On 11 July, Astana announced the singing of Aleksandr Marochkin from Tobol, and the loan signing of Stjepan Lončar from Ferencváros.